-All imports (with a few exceptions) from South Africa and Namibia are forbidden.
+All imports (with a few exceptions) from South Africa, Iraq and Kuwait are forbidden.

 - 4. The main purposes of the licensing system administered by the National Agricultural Market Board are to supervise imports, especially low-price imports, of certain products and to limit, when necessary, such imports.
 In most cases licences are granted automatically.
-Licensing requirements combined with quantitative restrictions are thus normally applied only to a small number of products, such as most of the above-mentioned kinds of fish.
-The seasonal import restrictions on apples and pears are intended to protect the marketing of the domestic crop.
-The licensing on wheat is aimed at controlling the imports of wheat not suitable for baking. - 5.
-The licensing system administered by the National Agricultural Market Board is based on the Ordinance (1984 No. 53) on Import and Export Regulation.
+Licensing requirements combined with quantitative restrictions are thus normally applied only to a small number of products. such as most of the above-mentioned kinds of fish.
+The licensing of wheat is aimed at controlling the imports of wheat not suitable for baking. - 5.
+The licensing system administered by the National Agricultural Market Board is based on the Ordinance (1984 No.53) on Import and Export Regulation.